PoisotLab/ms_metaweb_perspectives/README.md

 adding nodes to the network to embed, and assessing the performance of predictive models [see *e.g.* @Llewelyn2022Predicting].

-## Minding legacies shaping ecological datasets

-In large parts of the world, boundaries that delineate geographic regions are merely a reflection the legacy of settler colonialism, which drives global disparity in capacity to collect and publish ecological data.
-Applying any embedding to biased data does not debias them, but rather embeds these biases, propagating them to the models using embeddings to make predictions.
-Furthermore, the use of ecological data itself is not an apolitical act
-[@Nost2021Political]: data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), their use often drawing upon, and reinforcing, territorial statecraft [see *e.g.* @Barrett2005Environment].
-As per
-@Machen2021Thinking, these biases are particularly important to consider when knowledge generated algorithmically is used to supplement or replace human decision-making, especially for governance (*e.g.* enacting conservation decisions on the basis of model prediction).
-As information on networks is increasingly leveraged for conservation actions [see *e.g.* @Eero2021Use;
-@Naman2022Food; @Stier2017Integrating], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is immense.
-These considerations are even more urgent in the specific context of biodiversity data.
-Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized; @Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
-Thus, the set of species found at a specific location is not only as the result of a response to ecological processes separate from human influence, but also the result of human-environment interaction as well as the result legislative/political histories.

 # Conclusion: metawebs, predictions, and people

 Predictive approaches in ecology, regardless of the scale at which they are